Waziup/learning-center-content/content/en/solutions/water_tank_level/guide.md

 ![Remaning Sensor](./media/water_rename.jpg)

-We can also see the corresponding sensor data on the Wazicloud platform
+If we take a look at the Wazicloud platform, we will also see the sensor value once again.

 ![Gateway Sensor Display](./media/wazicloud_water.png)